myeongsuseong/myeongsuseong.github.io/_pages/members.md

 Completed the master's thesis in the Lab.

 ***Undergraduate student***
+**Jingxuan Qian** (From April 2024 to June 2026)
+Email: Jingxuan.Qian22__at__student.xjtlu.edu.cn
+Program: BEng in Telecommunications Engineering
+Completed the final year project in the Lab.

+**Haoran Xu** (From June 2024 to Aug 2024 (SURF); From October 2024 to June 2026)
+Email: Haoran.Xu2202__at__student.xjtlu.edu.cn
+Program: BEng in Electronic Science and Technology
+Participated in SURF and Completed the final year project in the Lab.

+**Junhe Liu** (From January 2025 to June 2026)
+Email: Junhe.Liu22__at__student.xjtlu.edu.cn
+Program: BEng in Telecommunications Engineering Participated in SURF and Completed the final year project in the Lab.

+**Ruiyu Wu** (From September 2025 to June 2026)
+Email: Ruiyu.Wu2202__at__student.xjtlu.edu.cn
+Program: BEng in Electronic Science and Technology
+Completed the final year project in the Lab.

+**Xingyu Chen** (From September 2025 to June 2026)
+Email: Xingyu.Chen2203__at__student.xjtlu.edu.cn
+Program: BSc in Information Management and Information Systems
+Completed the final year project in the Lab.

+**Haobo Zhang** (From September 2025 to June 2026)
+Email: Haobo.Zhang22__at__student.xjtlu.edu.cn
+Program: BEng in Digital Media Technology
+Completed the final year project in the Lab.

 **Mingjian Jia** (From June 2024 to August 2025)
 Email: Mingjian.Jia23__at__student.xjtlu.edu.cn
 Program: BEng in Mechatronics and Robotic Systems